BarelyMiSSeD/minqlx-plugins/README.md

 # specqueue.py
-<b>This script works with serverBDM.py</b><br>
+<b>This script works as a standalone or with serverBDM.py</b><br>
 This is a queueing plugin for the minqlx admin bot.
-This plugin requires the server to be using the serverBDM.py plugin

 This plugin is intended to help keep the game as enjoyable as possible, without the hassles of people making teams uneven, or someone joining later than others, but happening to hit the join button first and cutting in line when a play spot opens.

-The plugin will also attempt to keep team games even, when adding 2 players at once, by putting players into the most appropriate team, based on team scores or player BDMs.
+With serverBDM.py the plugin can also attempt to keep team games even, when adding 2 players at once, by putting players into the most appropriate team, based on team scores or player BDMs.

 This plugin will spectate people when teams are uneven.
 It will, by default settings, first look at player score